alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 are reset.
 So if you die in the late game, get ready to hold down for several minutes to get back to where you were before.
 This wouldn't be so bad if gas pockets weren't a thing.
-After a certain depth, dirt blocks have a random chance of exploding.
+After a certain depth, dirt blocks have a random chance of having explosive gas pockts.
-You're warned about them once, but the game doesn't emphasize how destructive the gas pockets are.
-They are 100% undetectable, can't be avoided, and do massive amounts of damage, to the point that they're a one-hit kill if you don't have enough HP and defense upgrades.
+You're warned about them once, but the game doesn't emphasize how destructive they are.
+Gas pockets are 100% undetectable, can't be avoided, and do massive amounts of damage, to the point that they're a one-hit kill if you don't have enough HP and defense upgrades.
-So basically, gas pockets are just an invisible stat check, players don't know they exist until they hit them, and if they fail the stat check they don't see coming, they have to redrill all the way back down.
+So basically, gas pockets are an invisible stat check, you have no way of knowing what stats you need ahead of time, and if you fail the stat check then you have to redrill all the way back down.

 Once you know how to deal with gas pockets, the game doesn't have many surprises.
 The late game ores are so lucrative that it's pretty easy to reach the end in a practically invicible state.